wp-plugins/woocommerce-ajax-filters/readme.txt

 * Sorting control - Take control over WooCommerce's sorting selectbox
 * SEO friendly urls - url will be changed when filter is selected/changed
 * Turn all filters off - If you want to hide filters without losing current configuration just turn them off
+* JavaScript callback functions: Before, On and After Update.
+Use it for better implementation into custom/specific theme

 == Installation ==